 Since this is a larger package, I decided to still offer the ones I created for this purpose as a free printable as I’d originally intended, and to charge a small fee for the whole package.

 These color in masks are perfect for any party or occasion.
 You can color them in and then use them as a photo prop.
-While I may have just missed Mardi Gras (there’s always next year) this is a great activity for teen and tween parties, or even if you’re just looking for a change of pace from adult coloring pages.
+This is a great activity for teen and tween parties, or even if you’re just looking for a change of pace from adult coloring pages.

 Color in Masks for adults:

 These more detailed designs are perfect for grown ups and teens!
 I colored them using Staedtler Noris Club markers and paint markers for fun glitzy accents.
 You get the bottom design in the first to photos above for free!